 In the image above, you can see these are now turning light green and filling out.
 This will be the next bunch that will need cutting.
 Also in that image, you can see another bunch behind it which will be the next in line for cutting.

 The picture above was taken yesterday and as you can see, the banana has begun to turn yellow.
 I should have cut it then but didn't.

-Today when I cut the bunch off, it fell to the ground and at least 7 of the bananas fell off the stalk.
+Today when I cut the bunch off, it fell to the ground and at least seven of the bananas fell off the stalk.
 These will have to be eaten straight away, put into the refrigerator or made into banana bread or muffins by the end of the day.
-The skins on our bananas are thin and a few split when they fell.
+The skins on our variety of bananas are thin and a few split when they fell.

 When you remove the bunch of bananas, the whole plant can be cut down as another bunch will not grow from that plant.
 If you have a helper, have one person cut while the other supports the weight of the bunch of bananas.
 A large bunch of bananas can be heavier than you imagine.

 Growing Conditions for Banana Plants

-I have several banana plants and currently, I have 3 with bunches of bananas.
-We are growing a variety which is small and sweet.
+I have several banana plants and currently, I have three with bunches of bananas.
+We are growing a variety that is small and sweet.
 We have had various types growing but have decided to only grow short banana trees.
 We have had tall varieties but found the fruit was less flavorful, and the trees look battered as we get very windy days.

 Bananas do best in a sheltered moist area.
 In my region, most homes have bananas growing and this is near the runoff of gray water from the kitchen.
 Although most people have their showers draining into their cesspit, the kitchen water is channeled out across the sand and that is where bananas grow best.
 Because a kitchen sink is used several times a day, the area around the trees stays moist and that makes an ideal place for growing them.